RaveeshM/Copy-Button-for-Stack-Overflow/README.md

 ## Future Improvements
 In the future, support could be added for additional sites, such as the [Oracle Documentation for Java](https://docs.oracle.com/en/java/) or [MDN Web Docs for Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), etc. Additionally, adding an `options.js` could be used to allow users to temporarily disable (toggle) the extension.

+## Found a bug?
+Have an improvement?
+If you find a bug or have any idea for an improvement, feel free to reach out to me or open an issue.
+This project is open under the MIT License, so feel free to fork the code and modify it in any way you see fit!